Daniel Danis (film director): Biography

 In 2011, Danis directed the first feature film in South Sudan, Jamila.
 The plot concerns a young woman, her boyfriend, and an older man interested in her.
 Because the only cinema in South Sudan had been destroyed, it was screened at a local cultural center.
 It received an enthusiastic reception from the over 500 people who showed up on the first day, many of whom could not believe it was South Sudanese and drawing comparisons to Nollywood.
-In 2012, Danis helped launch the first film festival in South Sudan.
-By 2015, it had attracted over 5,000 students, audience members, and participants.
+By 2012, it had attracted over 5,000 students, audience members, and participants.
+In 2013, Danis helped launch the first film festival in South Sudan. and in 2015, Danis also helped launched the first interschools drama and dance competition, a five day national event that saw the participation of primarcy and secondary schools, colleges and universities competing for various prices.
+The event was funded by the USAID, and managed by Internews Network.

-Danis is also a radio presenter at Eye Radio in Nairobi, and has interviewed notable figures such as former U.S. Secretary of State John Kerry.
+As a radio presenter, producer and editor at Eye Radio, Danis has interviewed notable figures such as former U.S. Secretary of State John Kerry and former prosecutor of the International Criminal Court, Luis Moreno Ocampo, among others.
 In 2017, Danis opened a recording studio in Kampala.
 He assigned the singer S-Bizzy to be the station manager.
 Known as Jam Records, the studio seeks to promote the work of South Sudanese artists based in Uganda.

+In 2021, Danis left radio to pursue a career in humanitarian and development sector.
+As a former refugee, Danis felt compelled to use his decade of journalism skills to tell stories of people living in conditions perpetuated by conflicts and climate change.
+He joined Save the Children as Media and Advocacy Coordinator, a role in which he produced several human interest stories that highlighted the challenges and aspirations of children pursuing education, and those in need of health, and protection services.
+In 2023, Danis rejoined the Education Development Center (EDC), that had returned to South Sudan to implement the USAID-funded Youth Empowerment Activity.
+The project provided access to basic education, entreprenuership, reproductive health, and civic education opportunities for young people in South Sudan.
+Danis was recruited as a Communication Specialist, but after four months, EDC assigned him as Acting Deputy Chief of Party after observing his work ethics. leadership, ability to mobilize teams, and his proactiveness within the organization.
+In November 2024, following the approval by USAID, Danis was formally confirmed as the Deputy Chief of Party.
+He served in this role, helping reach more than 20,000 youth in remote places with reading and writing skills, business skills, reproductive health messages, and with the skills to participate in civic duties within their communities.
+Danis later served as the Country Representative for EDC in South Sudan following the closure and termination of USAID projects across the world.